vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/Filter Lock middleware functionality .md

 [Parent](../Index.md)

+The Filter Lock middleware's APIs should be universal in a language other than how the request and response objects differ

-## It has APIs
+## It has HTTP APIs

 Since Filter Lock is configured different for each proxy Discord community, it is configured in the server itself, using their own link bot.
-This means that there needs to be [APIs available for it](../For%20devs/standards/API%20Endpoints%20for%20Link%20Bot%20Locking.md) and more importantly a token to allow the changes to be made from the Discord bot iself.
+This means that there needs to be [APIs available for it](../for%20devs/standards/API%20Endpoints%20for%20Link%20Bot%20Locking.md) and more importantly a token to allow the changes to be made from the Discord bot iself.
 This token is called the "[Sync Token](./Sync%20Token.md)".

 ## Security